Ma16q/HTML-CSS-Practice-Project/README.md

 # HTML-CSS-Practice-Project# HTML & CSS Practice Project

 A small project to practice the basics of **HTML** and **CSS**.
-I experimented with text formatting, images, and basic layout structure after completing a 4.5-hour introductory web development course.
+I experimented with text formatting, images, and basic layout structure while completing a 4.5-hour introductory web development course.
 This project represents my early steps in front-end development.

 ## 💡 What I Learned